Country singer Tanya Tucker hospitalized after a fall

 NASHVILLE, Tenn.
-(AP) — Tanya Tucker is postponing tour dates after fracturing a vertebrae and injuring a rib during a fall while on tour.
+(AP) — Tanya Tucker is postponing tour dates after fracturing a vertebra and injuring a rib during a fall while on tour.

 A statement from her publicist says Tucker was also diagnosed with bronchitis while in a hospital in Texas.
 The statement says Tucker is receiving breathing treatments and physical therapy but will not need surgery.

-Note: This story has been updated to correct the spelling of vertebra.